amelliia/Business-Performance-Report/README.md

 - Visualize cumulative customer growth over the fiscal period

 ### Insights
--Repeat buyers tend to spend more per purchase - Boost Repeat Purchasese via loyalty programs and incentives.
+- Repeat buyers tend to spend more per purchase - Boost Repeat Purchasese via loyalty programs and incentives.
 Personalised high-value campaigns.
--Monthly unique customers hover around 1.5–2.2k, with a cumulative total of about 20k by June—suggesting retention is steady.
+- Monthly unique customers hover around 1.5–2.2k, with a cumulative total of about 20k by June—suggesting retention is steady.